Most homeowners are familiar with home equity loans and HELOCs. These let you borrow money while putting your home equity down as collateral.

 - No monthly payment.
 Point gives you access to cash without worrying about monthly debt payments.

 - 30-year term.
-Point’s 30-year term is longer than the 10-year term offered by two of its main competitors, Hometap and Noah.
+Point’s 30-year term is longer than the 10-year term offered by its main competitor, Hometap.

 - Predetermined cap.
 Point caps their upside, so if your home appreciates past a certain predetermined value, your costs are capped.